Skip to main content

 After the first or second statement, confirm a statement was generated, autopay paid the full statement balance, and the next cycle started clean.

 Have your response ready before anything goes wrong.
 If autopay fails or your checking balance is short, add funds immediately and make a manual payment as fast as possible.
 If you miss the due date, stop new charges, pay immediately, and review the returned-payment and penalty terms in your agreement.
-Add current penalty or APR details only after verification.
+Current penalty and APR details stay pending until you verify them against the issuer's current agreement records.

 Do not assume the only downside is interest.
 A reduced limit can cut off available credit right away.
 Late payments generally do not appear on credit reports until at least 30 days after a missed payment, but that is a narrow recovery window, not extra time to wait.